 No one gets married with the intention of getting a divorce.
 The reality is that approximately 50% of marriages end up in divorce in the United States.
 Knowing the reasons behind people getting a divorce can be a tool for couples thinking of marriage and certainly help to reduce or prevent the incidents that contribute to divorces.

 The Austin Institute for The Study of Family and Culture using data from 4,000 divorced adults identified the top reasons as to why people get a divorce in the United States to include infidelity by either party; spouse unresponsive to needs; incompatibility; Spouse immaturity; emotional abuse and financial problems.

 Marriage vows are based on the promise, that each partner will commit emotionally, sexually and physically to the other and will forsake all others.
 For many, a marriage is based on a lifelong commitment and exclusivity.
-Infidelity is the ultimate breach of that promise and it is, therefore, no surprise that is one of the top reasons for a divorce.
+Infidelity is the ultimate breach of that promise and it is, therefore, no surprise that is one of the top reasons for people getting a divorce.
 Infidelity in a marriage fosters and encourages feelings of mistrust, anger, and rejection by the party who was cheated on.
 Getting a divorce post infidelity comes close to accepting that the marriage is over and there is no room for any marital reconciliation.